nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 </div>

 Examples:
-*  `tag-del n/John Doe t/Adam and Steve` Removes the tag `Adam and Steve` from John Doe.
+*  `tag-del n/John Doe t/Adam and Steve` removes the tag `Adam and Steve` from John Doe.
-*  `td n/Betsy Crower t/Lacy & Bacy t/Peter & Mary t/Jonny & Bonny` Removes the tags `Lacy & Bacy`, `Peter & Mary`, and `Jonny & Bonny` from Betsy Crower.
+*  `td n/Betsy Crower t/Lacy & Bacy t/Peter & Mary t/Jonny & Bonny` removes the tags `Lacy & Bacy`, `Peter & Mary`, and `Jonny & Bonny` from Betsy Crower.

 <div style="page-break-after: always;"></div>

 ### Filtering Contacts by Name and Job: `filter` / `fil`

-Conveniently search for contacts in your address book by name and/or job.
+You can conveniently search for contacts in your address book by name and/or job.

 Format: `filter [n/KEYWORD]... [j/KEYWORD]...` / `fil [n/KEYWORD]... [j/KEYWORD]...`